Aerbil/gnome-audio-volume-changer/README.md

 Original program, info and instructions: https://github.com/garrett92895/gnome-volume-step-osd

 This is an improved version of the program in the link.
+Changes are made.
+Please look at the start of the code for proper usage.